teaching-networks/animation-server/docs/guide/GUIDE.md

 `docker run --name postgres -p 5432:5432 -e POSTGRES_DB=hmserver -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=root -d postgres`

-Also the tool psql is very helpful for the development with postgres.
+The tool psql is very helpful for the development with postgres.
 It provides a connection to the database and therefore a CLI to run sql commands on the database.
-It's usually installed with the postgres installation, but if you're using the docker image it's easier to install it seperatly.
+It's usually installed with the postgres installation, but if you're using the docker image it's easier to install it separately.
 Under macOS homebrew provides the package "libq", which contains psql.

 > You may wonder about the name of the database.
 > It is defined in the file at `animation-server/src/main/resources/META-INF/persistence.xml` which defines the JPA configuration.